Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 Notes:
 Amazing… so, now onto smart contracts!
 CLICK
 We've finally made it here, folks, horaayyy!
-Back in the 90s, this CS guy, Nick Szabo, and some other cypher-punks realized that contract law and computer science actually had a lot in common, and thus developed the idea of smart contracts.
+Back in the 90s, this CS guy, Nick Szabo, and some other cypher-punks realized that contract law and computer science actually had a lot in common, and thus developed the _idea_ of smart contracts.
 And together, we'll develop and tease out those same comparisons here.

+But remember, our goal isn't just to observe

 ---v